New Orleans Restaurants

 Everyone, no matter what neighborhood they're from or what they do for a living, wants a plate of red beans and rice on Monday, has a favorite spot for a roast beef po'boy, and holds strong opinions about the proper flavor for a shaved ice "sno-ball."

 The menus of New Orleans's restaurants reflect the many cultures that have contributed to this always-simmering culinary gumbo pot over the last three centuries.
 It's easy to find French, African, Spanish, German, Italian, and Caribbean influences—and increasingly Asian and Latin American as well.
 The speckled trout amandine at Antoine's could have been on the menu when the French Creole institution opened in 1840.
 Across the Mississippi River on the West Bank, Tan Dinh serves fragrant bowls of pho that remind New Orleans's large Vietnamese population of the home they left in the 1970s.
-And at MiLa, husband-and-wife team Slade Rushing and Allison Vines-Rushing apply the cutting-edge culinary techniques they learned in New York City to the dishes they grew up eating in Mississippi and Louisiana.
+And at Compère Lapin, Chef Nina Compton brings expert French and Italian fine-dining traditions to the down-home flavors of her St. Lucia childhood, and of her new home in the Gulf South.

 For years New Orleans paid little attention to food trends from the East and West coasts.
 Recently, however, the city has taken more notice of the "latest things."
 In Orleans Parish you'll now find gastropubs, gourmet burgers, and numerous small-plate specialists.
 In a town where people track the crawfish season as closely as the pennant race, no one has to preach the virtues of eating seasonally.
 New Orleans is still one of the most exciting places to eat in America.
 There's no danger that will change.